 The quality gap between open-source and proprietary models has collapsed in the past twelve months.
 Whether it matters depends on the task.

 Where open-source matches or beats proprietary (March 2026): DeepSeek R1 scores 90.8% on MMLU versus GPT-4o’s 87–88%.
 On MATH-500, DeepSeek R1 hits 97.3%.
-On HumanEval coding benchmarks, DeepSeek V3 scores 82.6 versus GPT-4o’s 80.5.
+On the standard HumanEval coding benchmark, GPT-4o scores about 90 percent versus DeepSeek V3’s 78 percent — proprietary models retain a clear lead there.
 Qwen3-30B-A3B scores 91.0 on ArenaHard versus GPT-4o’s 85.3.
 For classification, extraction, summarization, and structured reasoning, a well-chosen open model running locally delivers equivalent output at marginal cost approaching zero.

 Where cloud APIs still lead: Complex multi-step agents, long-horizon planning with tool use, multimodal document understanding, and real-time audio processing.
 These are the tasks where reliability across edge cases matters more than benchmark scores — and where proprietary models maintain a meaningful advantage.
 If your critical workflow involves an autonomous agent making a chain of decisions over 50 steps, cloud frontier models fail less often in ways that matter.